RenderHeads/lib-VideoTester/README.md

 # Video Sanity Testing Tool
-This project is being built to allow our internal and external team members to  quickly check if a video file matches a specific configuration that we need, to ensure the video will work in the game / application it has been made for.
+This project is intended to allow our internal and external team members to quickly check if a video file matches a specific configuration that we need, to ensure the video will work in the game / application it has been made for.
 The intention is to catch problems with files early on in the process and prevent slow downs later on in the development process.

 ## Principle Design:
 FFProbe can provided us with meta data in a format that is pretty easy to parse.
 Given the complicated nature of the syntax, this acts as a wrapper tool that  generally simplifies things for the non power-user.